coldzerofear/vgpu-manager/README.md

 ## Project objectives:

 * Simplify GRPC calls within containers
-* support CUDA 12.x version drivers
+* Support CUDA 12.x version drivers
-* support cgroupv2
+* Support CGroup v2
-* dual scheduling strategy for nodes and devices
+* Dual scheduling strategy for nodes and devices
 * Compatible with hot swappable devices and expansion capabilities

 The project is currently underway.

 ## Prerequisite

-* Kubernetes v1.22+ (other version not tested)
+* Kubernetes v1.23+ (other version not tested)
-* Docker / Containerd (other version not tested)
+* Docker/Containerd (other version not tested)
-* Cuda driver 12+
+* CudaDriver 12+

 ## Deploy